-Human Resources Surveys are a proven tool in the effective management of an organisation, and can play a significant role in assisting any organisation in meeting its objectives.
+Human Resources Surveys are a proven tool in the effective management of an organization, and can play a significant role in assisting any organization in meeting its objectives.

-HR surveys are most frequently used to collect information from within an organisation, by surveying staff throughout the organisation, or selected staff within specific groups, on a particular topic.
-The most familiar type of internal organisational survey is an ‘Employee Satisfaction Survey’, however such surveys can be used for many other purposes.
+HR surveys are most frequently used to collect information from within an organization, by surveying staff throughout the organization, or selected staff within specific groups, on a particular topic.
+The most familiar type of internal organizational survey is an ‘Employee Satisfaction Survey’, however such surveys can be used for many other purposes.

 Conducting annual, bi-annual, and even monthly human resource surveys can not only improve a work environment but can also increase productivity as well as job retention rates.